I gave my parents a Google Home for Christmas and watched them lose their minds

 The real joy, however, was watching my parents react the way kids do to something completely new.
 Wide-eyed and impressed, they wanted to know how this new piece of technology worked.

 This wasn’t like showing them a new laptop, tablet, smartphone, or smartwatch.
 All of these are fairly similar and really just extensions of the traditional computers that my parents have used before.
-Smart speakers are voice-first, a completely new experience for many, especially if you’ve never talked to a digital assistant.
+Smart speakers are voice-first, a completely new experience for many, especially if they’ve never talked to a digital assistant.

 My only hesitation ahead of giving them the device was that its various features would be largely unused.
-All the complex actions Google Home can do are simply hard to discover, and since neither of my parents really use a smartphone, they’re unlikely to try.
-The features related to events, meetings, calendars, and anything that expects a frequently-used smartphone will be useless for them.
+All the complex actions Google Home can do are simply hard to discover, and since neither of my parents really uses a smartphone, they’re unlikely to try.
+The features related to events, meetings, calendars, and anything that expects a frequently used smartphone will be useless for them.

-As far as I can tell, the Google Home will serve three functions for my parents: Playing background music, checking the weather, and asking what time it is in certain parts of the world.
+As far as I can tell, the Google Home will serve three functions for my parents: Playing background music, checking the weather, and finding out what time it is in certain parts of the world.

 But that’s fine by me.
 In fact, the Google Home makes more sense for them than it does for me: I perform all those functions on my smartphone, and I’m waiting until these smart speakers can do something that my phone really can’t.